Gadbee0518/Immune-ICC/README.md

 Multi-Omics-Profiling-Unveils-the-Complexity-and-Dynamics-of-Immune-Infiltrates-in-ICC

 # Highlights
-&nbsp;&nbsp;&nbsp;&nbsp;In the immune response mechanism of intrahepatic cholangiocarcinoma, the activation effect of antigen-presenting cells (such as B cells and macrophages) on T cells is enhanced, while the activation effect on Natural Killer cells is weakened.
+&nbsp;&nbsp;&nbsp;&nbsp;In the immune response mechanism of intrahepatic cholangiocarcinoma, the activation effect of antigen-presenting cells (such as B cells and macrophages) on T cells is enhanced, while the activation effect on Natural Killer cells is weakened.<br>
-&nbsp;&nbsp;&nbsp;&nbsp;Infiltrating immune cells within the tumor microenvironment of intrahepatic cholangiocarcinoma exhibit varying immunoreactivity levels.
+&nbsp;&nbsp;&nbsp;&nbsp;Infiltrating immune cells within the tumor microenvironment of intrahepatic cholangiocarcinoma exhibit varying immunoreactivity levels.<br>
-&nbsp;&nbsp;&nbsp;&nbsp;The joint analysis of multi-omics data reveals the existence of four distinct infiltrating immune cell subpopulations, each possessing unique characteristics, within the tumor microenvironment of intrahepatic cholangiocarcinoma.
+&nbsp;&nbsp;&nbsp;&nbsp;The joint analysis of multi-omics data reveals the existence of four distinct infiltrating immune cell subpopulations, each possessing unique characteristics, within the tumor microenvironment of intrahepatic cholangiocarcinoma.<br>
-&nbsp;&nbsp;&nbsp;&nbsp;The immune response model of intrahepatic cholangiocarcinoma has been revised, updated, and constructed.
+&nbsp;&nbsp;&nbsp;&nbsp;The immune response model of intrahepatic cholangiocarcinoma has been revised, updated, and constructed.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;Novel methodology is implemented to examine alterations in immune cell activity, and a relatively innovative analytical procedure is devised.

 # Innovation